esoltys/climate_data_viz/README.md

 ## Features

+- Data Retrieval:
-- Fetch monthly average temperature data from the CDS API
+  - Fetch monthly average temperature data from the Copernicus Climate Data Store (CDS) API
+  - Support for specifying year and month for data retrieval

+- Data Processing:
-- Process and analyze temperature data to provide statistics such as average, minimum, and maximum temperatures
+  - Process and analyze temperature data to provide comprehensive statistics
+  - Calculate average, median, minimum, and maximum temperatures
+  - Compute standard deviation for temperature variation
+  - Determine 25th and 75th percentile temperatures
+  - Provide latitude and longitude ranges for the data

+- Data Visualization:
+  - Interactive bar chart showing minimum, average, and maximum temperatures
+  - Color-coded bars (blue for negative, red for positive temperatures)
+  - Zero line for clear distinction between positive and negative values
+  - Value labels on bars for easy reading
+  - Labeled axes with temperature units (°C)

+- API Endpoints:
   - RESTful API endpoint to retrieve processed climate data
+  - Swagger UI documentation for easy API exploration and testing

+- Error Handling and Logging:
+  - Robust error handling for data retrieval and processing
+  - Detailed logging for troubleshooting and monitoring

+- Frontend:
-- Error handling and logging for robust operation
+  - Simple and clean HTML interface for data visualization
+  - Integration of D3.js for creating dynamic and responsive charts

+- Backend:
+  - FastAPI framework for high-performance, easy-to-use API development
+  - Efficient serving of static files for frontend assets

 ## Prerequisites